 Because the design and simplicity of the standard flip phone has had a resurgence in popularity in recent years, some manufacturers, typically known for smart technologies, are reintroducing limited lines of smarter flip phones.

-In such cases, some of them may have different apps to support texting beyond the standard messaging program that is pre-installed on many flip phones when you sign up for a plan with your provider.
+In such cases, some of them may have different apps to support texting beyond the standard messaging program pre-installed on many flip phones when you sign up for a plan with your provider.

 Some users who have flip phones may have noticed that they can’t text on them.
 In most cases, they mean that they cannot send texts via the appropriate program.